microsoft/WhatTheHack/xxx-BuildModernizeAIApps/Student/Challenge-00.md

 ## Introduction

-Thank you for participating in the BuildModernizeAIApps What The Hack.
-Before you can hack, you will need to set up some prerequisites.
+Thank you for participating in the Build Modern AI Apps What The Hack.
+Over the next series of challenges you'll provision Azure resources, populate your Azure Cosmos DB database with initial data, create a vector index for the data, use Azure OpenAI models to ask questions about the data, and write some code.
+But before we get started, let's make sure we've got everything setup.

 ## Common Prerequisites